 Newton’s laws are one of the most fundamental laws of physics.
 According to the first law, we know that a body will continue to be in a state of rest or uniform motion until a net external force acts on it.
 So what force actually is?
 We can define force as an interaction that changes the state of a body i.e. from rest to motion or vice-versa.
 But one thing to look here carefully is that the law says net force should act on the body.
 So we will see what that means.
 Consider the following situation:

 Now if a net force acts on the body then velocity either increases or decreases.
 This rate of change of velocity is nothing but acceleration.
-We also observe that greater the force greater is this acceleration.
-So there must be some relation between force and acceleration.
-This is given by Newton’s Second Law.
-According to the law:
+We also observe that the greater the force greater is this acceleration.
+So there must be some relation between force and acceleration and this is given by Newton’s second law.
+According to Newton’s second law:

 F = ma

-From the above relation, it is clear that acceleration not only depends on the force applied but also on the mass of the body on which it is applied.
-If same force is applied on two different bodies than one with smaller mass will have greater acceleration.
+From the above relation, we can say that acceleration not only depends on the force applied but also on the mass of the body on which it is applied.
+If the same force is applied to two different bodies than one with a smaller mass will have greater acceleration.
 This is just an introduction to force and acceleration.